csegames/CSE-UI/README.md

 npm set registry http://registry.camelotunchained.com:4873
 ```

-Login to the private CU registry with the command.
+*Optional:* Login to the private CU registry with the command. *anonymous read is enabled, you only need to login if you want to publish to this registry*
 ```
 npm login --registry http://registry.camelotunchained.com:4873
 ```
-*anonymous read is enabled, you only need an account to publish*

 ## Revert Registry setting